port-labs/port-docs/docs/integrations/github/github-action.md

 ### Complete Example

 The following example adds another `package` Blueprint, in addition to the `microservice` Blueprint shown in the previous example.
-In addition, it also adds a `package-microservice` Relation.
+In addition, it also adds a `microservice` Relation.
 The GitHub action will create or update the Relation between the 2 existing Entities:

 <details>
-<summary> A package Blueprint (including the package-microservice Relation) </summary>
+<summary> A package Blueprint (including the `microservice` Relation) </summary>

 ```json showLineNumbers
 {